yikaiw/CEN/README.md

   └── real    # ground truth output
 ```

-For training with other modalities, the index for each img-type is described as belows, and also in Line 69 of ```main.py```.
+For training with other modalities, the index for each img-type is described as follows, and also in Line 69 of ```main.py```.
 ```
 0: 'rgb', 1: 'normal', 2: 'reshading', 3: 'depth_euclidean',
 4: 'depth_zbuffer', 5: 'principal_curvature', 6: 'edge_occlusion',